FawryPay/iOS-Fawrypay-Anonymous-sample/README.md

 <img src="./Docs/5.png" width="350">

-1. Create an instance of
+2. Create an instance of
-  1. LaunchCustomerModel
+    a.
+LaunchCustomerModel
-  2. LaunchMerchantModel
+    b.
+LaunchMerchantModel
-  3. ChargeItemsParamsModel
+    c.
+ChargeItemsParamsModel
-  4. FawryLaunchModel
+    d.
+FawryLaunchModel

 and pass the required parameters (Required andoptional parameters are determined below).